TRNS – Bidirectional Stochastic Damping & Signal Regularization

 About Us

-Meadows McKnight LLC was founded by husband-and-wife team Jennifer and Clinton Meadows to develop and license breakthrough, physics-inspired signal processing technology.
+Meadows McKnight LLC was founded by husband-and-wife team Clinton and Jennifer Meadows in East Texas.
+The company exists to develop and license TRNS (Temperature-Regularized Navier-Stokes), a physics-based stochastic damping and signal regularization technology invented by Jennifer.

 Meadows McKnight LLC • Patent Pending • U.S. Patent Application No. 19/671,179 © 2026 All Rights Reserved